jordidj/jordidj.github.io/_pages/publications.md

 author_profile: true
 ---

+## List of collaborators
+* Claes, Niels
+* De Vadder, Joeri
+* Keppens, Rony
+* Kuczyński, Michał D.
+* Sen, Samrat

+## List of publications
-Click a title to see the abstract and errata.
+Click a title to see the abstract and any errata.

-**Collaborators:** Claes, Niels; De Vadder, Joeri; Keppens, Rony; Kuczyński, Michał D.

 {% if site.author.googlescholar %}
   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>